wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 Message Bus
 ***********

-The message bus is used to receive events from XiVO.
-It is provided by an `AMQP <http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol>`_ 0-9-1 broker (namely, `RabbitMQ <http://previous.rabbitmq.com/v2_8_x/documentation.html>`_) that is integrated in XiVO.
+The message bus is used to receive events from Wazo.
+It is provided by an `AMQP <http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol>`_ 0-9-1 broker (namely, `RabbitMQ <http://previous.rabbitmq.com/v2_8_x/documentation.html>`_) that is integrated in Wazo.

-.. warning:: Interaction with the bus is presently experimental and some things might change in the next XiVO versions.
+.. warning:: Interaction with the bus is presently experimental and some things might change in the next Wazo versions.

 Usage